Selling a dental practice to a Body Corporate

 We were impressed with Stephen Knowles’ (dental solicitor) specialist dental legal knowledge at a PFM Dental retirement seminar.
 He is very logical, knowledgeable and is someone you could easily work with.
 Likewise we had friends who have provided glowing reports”

-As with any practice sale, our work is only just beginning when the deal is struck.
+As with any dental practice sale, our work is only just beginning when the deal is struck.
 We regularly monitor the sale, confirm to each party (solicitors and the buyer) what is required and when this needs to be done by.
 This part of the process should not be underestimated and many hours were spent by us discussing and negotiating smaller points with the buyer.

 Fee free sale